GREAT BASS ALBUMS

 https://www.youtube.com/watch?v=pyl9ppk_uh0&list=PLsA0AvAJ6XUwarN2Wfge6VRxDYpkxslE9&pp=sAgC

 The following is an unordered, ever-expanding list of albums where, to my ears, a good deal of the tracks have standout basslines.
-A couple disclaimers: 1) most of these albums are from the 70s, because pretty much all the music I listen to is from that decade alone.
+A couple disclaimers: 1) Most of these albums are from the 70s, because pretty much all the music I listen to is from that decade alone.
 (And because I already know I'm gonna get emails telling me this - yes, I know I need to check out Primus.)
-And 2) though it was hard, I'm gonna instill a three-album limit for each artist; otherwise, half this list would consist of Yes and Rush albums alone.
+And 2) Though it was hard, I'm gonna limit each artist to three albums; otherwise, half this list would be Yes and Rush albums alone.
 "Why can't you link any of these to Spotify, like a normal person?"
 Because I don't use Spotify.
-"But YouTube has ads..." >Not having an adblocker in 2026
+"What, you really expect me to sit through all those YouTube ads?"
+Well, so there's these things called "adblockers"...

 Enigmatic Ocean (Jean-Luc Ponty)